-Tradable commodities are basic goods which are used in the commerce world.
+Tradable commodities are basic goods that are used in the commerce world.
 Mostly, these are interchangeable with similar goods, which fall in the same category.

-There are 4 major types of tradable commodities.
+There are four major types of tradable commodities.

 For instance, wheat, cattle, trade corn, and others are ‘tradable commodities’.